-- 5.31.
-A financial institution should test each system prior to deployment into its live IT environment.
-As with the development stages, the testing stage should also include relevant business and security functions to ensure that the system meets the defined functional, performance, security, and resilience requirements.
-IT security staff should also test security controls to ensure the identified threats and risks are adequately mitigated. - 5.32.
-Depending on the project, the financial institution should assess the extent of testing required (e.g., unit test, input/output validation, access and authentication test, integration test, regression test, penetration test, acceptance test, etc.) and which stage of the project to perform such testing.
-For sourced systems, the scope and nature of testing should be commensurate to the risk profile and deployment approach. - 5.33.
-A financial institution should ensure that access to test results should be stringently controlled commensurate with the potential for leakage of sensitive data, system design, or security controls. - 5.34.
-To prevent data or system conflicts, systems should be tested in an environment physically or logically separate from the live IT environment running production systems and data. - 5.35.
-All issues noted during testing (software bugs, configuration errors, etc.) should be tracked and resolved.
-Where an issue cannot be resolved, the financial institution should ensure that any deviations from the established functional, performance, security, and resilience requirements are approved by an appropriate level of management prior to system deployment in the production environment. - 5.36.
-Following testing, a financial institution should ensure that all deployments and updates to the IT environment adhere to established procedures.
+- 5.2.29 A financial institution should ensure that access to test results should be stringently controlled commensurate with the potential for leakage of sensitive data, system design, or security controls. - 5.2.30 To prevent data or system conflicts, systems should be tested in an environment physically or logically separate from the live IT environment running production systems and data. - 5.2.31 All issues noted during testing (software bugs, configuration errors, etc.) should be tracked and resolved.
+Where an issue cannot be resolved, the financial institution should ensure that any deviations from the established functional, performance, security, and resilience requirements are approved by an appropriate level of management prior to system deployment in the production environment. - 5.2.32 Following testing, a financial institution should ensure that all deployments and updates to the IT environment adhere to established procedures.
 Further guidance is provided in Chapter 7.